 Guest Lecture with Prof. Wapulumuka Mulwafu

-The SMP is honoured, in partnership with the University of Strathclyde's Department of Humanities, to host Professor Wapulumuka Mulwafu, Deputy Vice-Chancellor of Mzuzu University (MZUNI).
+The SMP was honoured, in partnership with the University of Strathclyde's Department of Humanities, hosted Professor Wapulumuka Mulwafu, Deputy Vice-Chancellor of Mzuzu University (MZUNI).

 Lecture synopsis: